-The charts above reflect the progression of Calhoun County's federal-aid roads over a seven-year period.
-Generally, there was a decrease in the number of poor-rated miles from 2017 until 2019 followed by a current trend of increase.
+The charts above reflect the progression of Calhoun County's federal-aid roads over an eight-year period.
+Generally, there was a decrease in the number of poor-rated miles from 2016 until 2019 followed by a current trend of increase.
 Conversely, , the mileage of Fair rated roads trended the opposite direction.
-The mileage of good rated roads shows two three-year cycles of increase with marked decrease from 2018 to 2019 starting the second cycle.
-Overall the mileage of good rated roads has increased slightly over the six-year period.
-The significant increase in good rated roads for 2022 and 2023 is driven by substantial work on trunkline roads - mostly the I-69 and I-94 freeways.
+The mileage of good rated roads has cycled up and down for the entire review period.
+For 2024 there was a significant reduction in Good rated road mileage driven trunkline roads despite recent significant reconstruction efforts on freeways.

-When looking at township breakdowns from 2015 to 2023 on the following pages of this document, it is apparent that in most jurisdictions the majority of road miles are Fair and Poor, with Good roads constituting very little overall.
+When looking at township breakdowns from 2016 to 2024 on the following pages of this document, it is apparent that in most jurisdictions the majority of road miles are Fair and Poor, with Good roads constituting very little overall.
 There are townships, however, where the has been a marked trend of decreasing Poor road mileage.
 It is likely that those have dedicated road improvement millages that are being used effectively.